Books4Languages/PressBooks-TinyMCE-Formats/README.md

 ### About

-With PressBooks-TinyMCE-Formats you can split the information of one page in the 3 formats of language: form, use and content.
+With PressBooks-TinyMCE-Formats for Wordpress you can split the information of one page in the 3 formats of language: form, use and content.
 (Future development news formats for well structured page)